 The Company's strategy at the Point Rousse Project is to double production from the current 15,000 ounces to approximately 30,000 ounces of gold per year.
-Anaconda expects to develop multiple deposits similar in size and style to the current Pine Cove pit as well as other higher grade deposits.
-To accomplish the strategy, the Company will attempt to develop two styles of mineralization: (1) More Pine Cove-like pits (i.e. Stog'er Tight) that provide bulk tonnage at roughly 2 g/t to support the base load production at the mill and to extend the life of the project, and (2) High-grade veins like Romeo & Juliet and, Deer Cove, possibly, Goldenville that can be blended with the Pine Cove pit feed (or future Pine Cove-like pits) at a lower incremental cost while increasing the overall head grade.
+Anaconda expects to develop multiple deposits similar in size and style to the current Pine Cove pit as well as other higher-grade deposits.
+To accomplish this strategy, the Company will attempt to develop two styles of mineralization: (1) more Pine Cove-like pits (i.e. Stog'er Tight) that provide bulk tonnage at roughly 2 g/t to support the baseload production at the mill and to extend the life of the project, and (2) high-grade veins like Romeo & Juliet, Deer Cove and, possibly, Goldenville that can be blended with the Pine Cove pit feed (or future Pine Cove-like pits) at a lower incremental cost while increasing the overall head grade.